Fargodome

 Fargodome is an indoor athletic stadium and convention center in the north central United States, located on the campus of North Dakota State University (NDSU) in Fargo, North Dakota.
 It opened in 1992 and is owned and operated by the city despite being built on the university's campus.
-The facility is not an actual dome, its seating capacity is 18,700 for football and over 25,000 for full arena concerts.
+It has a seating capacity of 18,700 for football and over 25,000 for full arena concerts.
 Its approximate elevation at street level is 900 ft above sea level.

-Gate City Bank Field at the Fargodome is the home field of the Bison football team, which competes in the National Collegiate Athletic Association (NCAA) at the Division I level in the Football Championship Subdivision (FCS).
-NDSU is a member of the Missouri Valley Football Conference, and prior to the 1993 season, the football venue was Dacotah Field, adjacent to the south.
+Gate City Bank Field at the Fargodome is the home field of the Bison football team, which competes in the National Collegiate Athletic Association (NCAA) at the Division I level in the Football Bowl Subdivision (FBS).
+NDSU is a member of the Mountain West, and prior to the 1993 season, the football venue was Dacotah Field, adjacent to the south.
 The stadium also hosts the university's commencement ceremonies as well as many large concerts, other sporting events, and trade shows.